TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/UserManagement/GroupPermissions/Index.rst

 Allowed Excludefields
 ---------------------

-When defining table fields in TYPO3 CMS, it is possible to mark them as "excluded".
-Such fields will never be visible to backend users (except administrators, of course) unless they are explicitely given access to them.
-This field is about giving such access.
+When defining table fields in TYPO3, it is possible to mark them as "excluded".
+Such fields will never be visible to backend users (except administrators, of course) unless they are explicitly given access to them.
+This field is about granting such access.
 It displays a list of all tables and their excluded fields.

 .. figure:: ../../Images/BackendBackendGroupEditExcludeFields.png